TotallyInformation/node-red-contrib-moment/README.md

     npm install https://github.com/TotallyInformation/node-red-contrib-moment/tarball/master

+#Updates
+1.0.5 - Merged a pull request containing a Locale option for localisation.
+2016-03-30

 #Usage

 The node expects an input from the incoming msg.
 By default, this is msg.payload.
 If it is a recognisable date/time, it will apply a format and output the resulting string or